-Welcome to the website of the research group of Dr Joe Byrne, a chemistry research group based at NUI Galway, Ireland.
+Welcome to the website of the research group of Dr Joe Byrne, a chemistry research group based in Ireland (University of Galway until December 2022, then University College Dublin).
 We investigate topics at the interface of carbohydrate chemistry and inorganic chemistry, with a particular interest in creating tools against bacteria.
 Our research is funded by Science Foundation Ireland, Enterprise Ireland and the Higher Education Authority, and is supported by the School of Chemistry and CÚRAM Centre for Medical Device Research.
 We are also members of the GlycoNanoProbes COST Action network.
 Please navigate around the site to learn more about our research interests, our team and news.

 We are always open to new collaborations and enquiries about vacancies.
 For informal enquiries, feel free to get in touch.

 There are currently vacancies in the group – please see here for more details.